 Ideally Clear aligners are worn 21 to 22 hours per day.
 They should be removed to eat and brush your teeth.
 Many patients have a hard time wearing the aligners more than 20 hours per day and this can significantly decrease their treatment effectiveness.
 One of the major reasons patient choose to be treated with lingual braces behind the teeth is that they have tried to correct their tooth alignment with Clear Aligners and decided that inconvenience of taking the aligner in and out through the day did not fit their lifestyle and they are looking for a “set and forget” solution.

 Does Invisalign treatment involve anything that is attached to your teeth?

-At some point in treatment, most patients are provided with small, tooth-colored attachments that have very specific shapes and are positioned precisely at certain spots on designated teeth.
-These attachments will correspond to similarly shaped forms in the aligners to allow specific force vectors to be delivered to each tooth to bring about precise patterns of orchestrated tooth movements through space and time.
-In addition, auxiliaries such as bonded buttons or hooks may be used in concert with the aligners to allow the use of other force-generating units, such as elastics.
+Most patients require small, tooth-colored attachments that are bonded to the teeth.
+These attachments have very specific shapes and are positioned precisely at certain spots on designated teeth.
+These attachments allow the Clear Aligners to “grip” the teeth and achieve more difficult tooth movements.
+In addition, auxiliaries such as bonded buttons or hooks may be used with the aligners to achieve difficult movements.

 What if I have crowns, bonding, or veneers?

 Orthodontic treatment is possible for patient with extensive dental work.
 This is true for Clear Aligners or braces in front or behind the teeth.
 Sometimes dental restorations can present special issues but there are many well established solutions to all of these issues.

 If fixed teeth exist, such as implants, bridges or ankylosed teeth (teeth that have fused to the bone, usually after trauma) these teeth have to be accounted for in the treatment plan and setup used to program the tooth movement.
 There are times that the “fixed teeth” they can be extremely helpful as “anchors” from which to move other teeth.